Engage with the past with our immersive and interactive student field trips!

 One Room School: Students will experience a typical school day inside our 1840's stone academy.
 They will practice each subject as it would have been taught in the mid 1800's.

-Travel and Transportation: Held in our 1858 train depot, students learn how changes in technology impacted immigration into this region.
-Students will also have a chance to explore our 1915 locomotive and 1924 wooden caboose.
+Transportation: Starting in our 1850's train depot, students learn how changes in technology impacted immigration into this region.
+Students will work together with an activity to help them understand the struggles of transportation 200 years ago.
+Lastly, students will have a chance to explore our 1915 locomotive and 1924 wooden caboose.

 Old-Fashioned Games: In the age before computers, smart phones and internet, children played a wide variety of games often inspired by what they found around them.
 Students will get a chance to try some 19th century games such as rolling hoops, games of graces and cup and ball.